 B. Assumes that a consumer needs implausibly low amounts of funds to meet basic living expenses under the residual income methodology or an implausibly low percentage of net income to meet basic living expenses if a lender uses the debt-to-income methodology.
 For example, assume a consumer seeks a covered short-term loan.
 The lender uses a debt-to-income methodology to make an ability-to-repay determination.
 Based on the lender's projections of the consumer's net income and major financial obligations under § 1041.5(c), the lender calculates that the consumer's debt-to-income ratio would be 90 percent, which means that only 10 percent of the consumer's net income will be remaining to pay for basic living expenses.
 It is not reasonable for the lender to conclude under § 1041.5(b)(2) that a consumer with a 90 percent debt-to-income ratio would have the ability to repay the loan.
-See comment iii.
-Evidence that a lender's determinations of ability to repay are not reasonable may include, without limitation, the factors described under paragraphs (A) through (E) of comment 5(b)-2.iii.
-These factors may be evaluated across a lender's entire portfolio of covered shortterm loans or covered longer-term balloon-payment loans or with respect to particular products, geographic regions, particular periods during which the loans were made, or other relevant categorizations.
-Other relevant categorizations would include, without limitation, loans made in reliance on consumer statements of income in the absence of verification evidence (see comment 5(c)(2)(i)(A)-4).
-The factors described under paragraphs (A) through (E) of comment 5(b)-2.iii may be considered either individually or in combination with one another.
+See comment 5(b)(2)(i) 3 for additional examples of ability to-repay determinations using the debt-to-income methodology; or iii.
+Evidence that a lender's determinations of ability to repay are not reasonable may include, without limitation, the factors described under paragraphs (A) through (E) of comment 5(b) 2.iii.
+These factors may be evaluated across a lender's entire portfolio of covered shortterm loans or covered longer-term balloon-payment loans or with respect to particular products, geographic regions, particular periods during which the loans were made, or other relevant eategorizations.
+Other relevant categorizations would include, without limitation, loans made in reliance on consumer statements of income in the absence of verification evidence (see comment 5(c)(2)(ii)(A) -4).
+The factors described under paragraphs (A) through (E) of comment 5(b) 2.iii may be considered either individually or in combination with one another.
 These factors also are not absolute in their application; instead, they exist on a continuum and may apply to varying degrees.
-Each of these factors is viewed in the context of the facts and circumstances relevant to whether the lender's ability-to-repay determinations are reasonable.
+Each of these factors is viewed in the context of the facts and eircumstances relevant to whether the lender's ability to repay determinations are reasonable.
 Relevant evidence may also include a comparison of the following factors on the part of the lender to that of other lenders making covered short-term loans or covered longer-term balloonpayment loans to similarly situated consumers; however, such evidence about comparative performance is not dispositive as to the evaluation of a lender's ability-to-repay determinations.